AR-937/backdrop-app/README.md

-# FrameVault
+# BackDrop

-**FrameVault** is a full-stack SaaS application for desktop wallpapers.
+**BackDrop** is a full-stack SaaS application for desktop wallpapers.
 It provides users with seamless access to an extensive library of images through a subscription model.
-Leveraging a modern tech stack including **Stripe**, **Next.js**, **Supabase**, and **DaisyUI**, FrameVault offers a comprehensive solution for managing subscriptions, tracking usage, and handling billing with ease.
+Leveraging a modern tech stack including **Stripe**, **Next.js**, **Supabase**, and **DaisyUI**, BackDrop offers a comprehensive solution for managing subscriptions, tracking usage, and handling billing with ease.

 ## Tech Stack